HerFri/rock-paper-scissors/README.md

 * As a user, I want to find interactive elements for playing the game, like buttons, in a short time.
 * As a user, I want to find a clean layout, so I can find my score and the score of the computer in a short time and view them while playing the game.
 * As a user, I want to be able to reset my and the computers' score and start a new game.
+* As a user, I want to be able to access the website from different devices like PC, mobile devices and tablets.

 # Design
 ## Colors